DavidAce/h5pp/readme.md

     std::vector<double> readVector;
     file.readDataset(readVector, "testVector");

-    // Or, read it by assignment in one line readVector = file.readDataset<std::vector<double>> ("testVector");
+    // Or read it by assignment in one line readVector = file.readDataset<std::vector<double>> ("testVector");